Background and Mission

 - WGU Indiana has an office in Indianapolis located at 10 West Market Street, Suite 1020, Indianapolis, IN 46204.

 - WGU Indiana is led by Chancellor Allison Barber, who is based in the university’s Indiana office.
-The Chancellor reports to Western Governors University President Robert Mendenhall.
+The Chancellor reports to Western Governors University President Scott Pulsipher.

 - WGU Indiana works under the guidance of an Advisory Board comprised of corporate, community, and education leaders in the state.
 WGU Indiana Advisory Board members are:

-- Vincent Bertram, CEO, Project Lead The Way (PTLW)
+- Vincent Bertram, President & CEO, Project Lead The Way (PTLW)

-- Kathy Davis, Former Lieutenant Governor, Owner, Davis Design Group
+- Kathy Davis, Owner, Davis Design Group and former Lt.
+Governor of Indiana

 - Gerry Dick, President, Grow Indiana Media Ventures LLC